robotastic/trunk-recorder/README.md

 **config.json**

 This file is used to configure how Trunk Recorder is setup.
 It defines the SDRs that are available and the trunk system that will be recorded.
+Trunk Recorder will look for a *config.json* file in the same directory as it is being run in.
+You can point it to a different config file by using the *--config* argument on the command line, for example: `./recorder --config=examples/config-wmata-rtl.json`.
 The following is an example for my local system in DC, using an Ettus B200:

 ```
 {